 The goal of MediBeacon’s fluorescent tracer agent-based systems is to provide clinically relevant information that can cost effectively and positively impact patient care.

-Accurate physiological measurements made at the point of care, are vital in the critical care setting as well as in the management of chronic diseases.
-Fluorescent tracer agent-based monitoring systems are well positioned to provide measured GFR, GI permeability quantification, enhanced visualization of the vasculature during ocular angiography, and identification of the ureters during abdominal surgeries.*
+Accurate physiological measurements made in real-time, are vital in the hospital as well as in the management of chronic diseases.
+Fluorescent tracer agent-based monitoring systems are being designed to provide an indication of GFR, quantification of GI permeability, enhanced visualization of the vasculature during ocular angiography, and identification of the ureters during abdominal surgeries.*

 The MediBeacon Transdermal GFR Measurement System (TGFR) is comprised of three distinct parts.

 Lumitrace® (relmapirazin) is an investigational pyrazine-based compound which has been engineered to be inert, highly fluorescent and have the clearance properties of a GFR tracer agent in the body.

 The TGFR Sensor contains a light source and photo detector for the noninvasive detection of the transdermal fluorescence from Lumitrace and is attached to one of several positions on the body using a biocompatible adhesive.
 The transdermal sensor has a built-in cable that connects to the monitor.

 The TGFR Monitor provides power to the sensor, digitizes the data acquired from the sensor, contains the algorithms to run the sensor and converts the output to a tGFR which is displayed on the monitor.